Wang Zongfang and Wang Zongwei: Aftermath

+The encirclement and search for the Wang brothers were the first major combat operations undertaken by the newly reorganized People's Armed Police.
 The members of the combined search team responsible for tracking and shooting down the Wang brothers received first-class merit awards and were honoured by the Ministry of Public Security with the title "Resourceful, courageous, united in battle".
 The Jiangxi Provincial Armed Police Corps honoured its members Wu Zengxing and Gan Xiangqing, who were killed and wounded respectively, and have since displayed the bloodied shirts worn by the officers during the engagement at the honour hall of the First Company of the Second Detachment.
+Wu Zengxing was additionally given the posthumous title of "Good leading staff officer".
+Wu's death site is regularly visited by his detachment and family, while the Guangchang County People’s Hospital is also visited by the corps to thank its staff, particularly head surgeon Hu Youxiang, for saving Gan Xiangqing's life.

 The parents of the Wang brothers turned themselves in to police the same day as the Shenyang hospital shooting after hearing about their sons' actions several hours after they left the home.
 They were questioned for three days before being allowed back home.
 The father, Wang Jialin, was arrested the same montha and sentenced to seven years of hard labour for providing aid to his sons.
 When he was informed of the death of his sons, he reportedly said "Good, the punishment fits the crimes" ("好，罪有应得").
 He was released one year early in 1989, telling reporters that although he believed himself to be innocent, he credited the exercise in prison for making him healthier than when he was a teacher.
 On 21 September 2007, at the age of 81, he and his wife were interviewed by Sanlian Lifeweek reporter Ge Weiying.
-Wang Jialin still condemned his two sons, but also dispelled a rumour which claimed that when he asked his sons where they were going, Wang Zongfang responded "East, West, South, North, and Center" ("东西南北中").
-Wang Jialin said was an invention, having never even met the journalist who first made this claim and criticised the overall spread of false information about the crime spree.
+Wang Jialin still condemned his two sons, but also dispelled rumours and other misinformation about the crime spree.
+A popular claim stated that when Wang Jialin asked his sons where they were going to flee after the hospital shooting, Wang Zongfang responded "East, West, South, North, and Center" ("东西南北中"), which Wang Jialin said was invented by a journalist he never met.
 Of the reports he read describing the "Er Wang" case, Wang Jialin and Wang Chunfang only agreed with one, which he described as "really well-written" for placing the crime in a greater historical context.